yomishino/FFXIVActionEffectRange/README.md

 ## How to Install

-_:warning: This plugin is currently only available as a Testing build._
-_Please install it **only** if you are comfortable with it still being under testing._

 [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) is required to install and run the plugin.

 Add my [Dalamud plugin repo](https://github.com/yomishino/MyDalamudPlugins) to Dalamud's Custom Plugin Repositories.